JalenL616/Data-Structures-and-Algorithms/Percolation/README.md

 # Percolation

-This project, completed for my high school data structures and algorithms course, is an implementation of a solution to the Percolation problem, __as presented in Princeton University's "Algorithms, Part 1" course on Coursera.__ The primary goal is to estimate the percolation threshold of an N-by-N grid system using a Monte Carlo simulation.
+This project, completed for my high school data structures and algorithms course, is an implementation of a solution to the Percolation problem, as presented in Princeton University's "Algorithms, Part 1" course on Coursera.
+The primary goal is to **estimate the percolation threshold** of an N-by-N grid system **using a Monte Carlo simulation**.

 https://www.coursera.org/learn/algorithms-part1/programming/Lhp5z/percolation